Bills Toronto Series: Postponement and cancellation

-According to Pelley, the contract between the Bills and Rogers is "not nullified" and is still in force.
+According to Pelley, the contract between the Bills and Rogers was "not nullified" and was still in force.
 The games were planned to be resumed in 2015, though more negotiations between the parties on the series were scheduled.
 Pelley also raised the possibility that the series would be replaced by an NFL International Series game not featuring the Bills.

 Following the death of Wilson in late March 2014, Edward Rogers III and Larry Tanenbaum, board members of Toronto-based sports conglomerate Maple Leaf Sports & Entertainment, teamed with Jon Bon Jovi to submit a bid to purchase the team, with the expectation that they would relocate it to Toronto on a full-time basis.
 However, the team was ultimately sold to Kim and Terrence Pegula, who announced their intent to keep the team in Buffalo and end the Toronto Series in a November 2014 interview.
 On December 3, 2014, it was announced that the Bills and Rogers Communications had reached an agreement to cancel the Toronto Series.

 The Toronto Argonauts then moved to a reconfigured and expanded BMO Field in the 2016 CFL season, and the Rogers Centre was resurfaced with a permanent baseball turf attached to the stadium's floor before the 2021 baseball season, locking the Rogers Centre permanently into a baseball configuration.
-As BMO Field can only be expanded to 40,000 seats (with 10,000 of them temporary), 10,000 seats under the NFL's minimum capacity, and with the Bills approved to build a new stadium, a renewal of the series is unlikely for the foreseeable future.
+As BMO Field can only be expanded to 40,000 seats (with 10,000 of them temporary), 10,000 seats under the NFL's minimum capacity, and with the Bills' new stadium currently under construction, a renewal of the series is unlikely for the foreseeable future.

+2025 partnership with MLSE

+On September 9, 2025, the Bills and MLSE jointly announced a new strategic partnership, intending to engage Canadian fans and grow the game of football.
+When asked about the possibility of Toronto again hosting future Bills games, team COO Pete Guelli and MLSE president Keith Pelley did not rule it out, but Guelli stated that the Bills' focus in the short term is opening their new stadium, New Highmark Stadium.